Nov 14, 2019

 (If you prefer to read a summary instead of watching these videos, we’ve included a detailed synopsis in the next section.)

-RYN Photography is — as you can probably guess — a professional photographer, but his YouTube channel has a health mix of short films, how-to videos, and vlog entries.
+RYN Photography is — as you can probably guess — a professional photographer, but his YouTube channel has a healthy mix of short films, how-to videos, and vlog entries.
 This particular video is a high-level look at three of the most popular music licensing options.

 But if that was a little too much information for you, here’s a synopsis about what these creators said on the three big topics you probably care the most about.

 User interface plays a big factor in the overall experience.
 Soundstripe is designed to help you find the music you want quickly so you can get back to your projects.
+(Ideally, our goal is to help you find a song in 5 minutes or less.)

 Ah, music licensing.
 Most reviewers tend to spend most of their videos on this topic, because it’s complex and important.
 We’ll do our best to keep it short and sweet.